schools-for-all

 >

-A Whole Child approach recognizes that the education, health, safety, security, personal, social and sustainable development of children and adolescents are intertwined and must be addressed holistically.
+A Whole Child approach recognizes that the education, health, safety, security, personal & social development and environmental citizenship of children and adolescents are intertwined and must be addressed holistically.
 Like the UN Sustainable Development goals, the ministries and agencies from several sectors need to coordinate their efforts to avoid competition or duplication while meeting the needs of the whole child.
 A global consensus statement from educator organizations describes a whole child approach as one that “ensures that each student is healthy, safe, engaged, supported, and challenged”.

-The FRESH Partnership has further described the various aspects of child/adolescent development which need the partner ministries and agencies noted below in order that school-based and school-linked approaches are effective:
+The FRESH Partnership has also described the various aspects of child/adolescent development which need the partner ministries and agencies noted below in order that school-based and school-linked whole child approaches are effective:

 • ensuring equitable educational access & support for different inclusion strategies to overcome barriers to schooling (health, social protection ministries)